 Staying connected with ZOOM

 I wish I’d owned stock in ZOOM in 2019….it was trading between $50-75.
 Today, in March 2021 the price is $345 and at one point was selling for nearly $590 a share.
 Once a relatively unknown video chat program and now a tool that millions of people use daily or weekly to conduct business and stay connected.
 It certainly played a prominent role in my Pandemic Story!
-I have dozens of screen shots taken of group events and one-on-one connections.
+I have dozens of screenshots taken of group events and one-on-one connections.
 I felt like it was one of the most things I used to stay in touch with friends and clients.
 How about you – had you used ZOOM before lockdown?
-Did it become a frequent tool to engage with your friends, family and community?
+Did it become a frequent tool to engage with your friends, family, and community?

 The last common theme I’ve seen in so many photos, and hands down my favorite of the past year is the creative way people have found to celebrate birthdays, anniversaries, weddings and so much more.
 I mentioned that I had a daughter in college.
 Well, she graduated in May 2020…something that she had dreamed of and planned for at least the last four years!
-Despite the school not having and in-person ceremony, she and her best friend celebrated in ways that will be remembered and recounted for years to come.
-They included, a clandestine jump in the river – a Texas State tradition that sympathetic security guards enabled and allowed despite the park being officially closed – a golf cart parade in their cap and gowns, and a 5 second march past the TV screen to Pomp and Circumstance as their names were called during the virtual ceremony.
+Despite the school not having an in-person ceremony, she and her best friend celebrated in ways that will be remembered and recounted for years to come.
+They included a clandestine jump in the river – a Texas State tradition that sympathetic security guards enabled and allowed despite the park being officially closed – a golf cart parade in their cap and gowns, and a 5-second march past the TV screen to Pomp and Circumstance as their names were called during the virtual ceremony.

 So, what stories are on your Camera Roll for 2020?
 Have you written them down?
-If not, do it for yourself but more importantly for your children, grandchildren and future generations.
+If not, do it for yourself but more importantly for your children, grandchildren, and future generations.
 They are a priceless gift that you can share!